KIPP DC Public Information

 KIPP DC is committed to providing a work environment that is free of discrimination.
 As an equal opportunity employer, KIPP DC complies with all applicable federal and DC anti-discrimination laws.
 KIPP DC does not discriminate against employees or applicants for employment on any legally-recognized basis or protected class including, but not limited to, race, color, national origin, gender identity, sexual orientation, religion, age, genetic information, physical or mental disability, political affiliation, marital status, pregnancy, familial responsibilities, personal appearance, source of income, veteran status, uniform service member status, or any other protected class under federal or DC law.
 This policy governs all aspects of employment at KIPP DC, including recruitment, hiring, placement, training, promotion, transfer, demotion, compensation, benefits, discipline, termination, and all other terms and conditions of employment.

 To file a complaint of discrimination, write USDA, Director, Office of Civil Rights, 1400 Independence Avenue, S.W., Washington, D.C.
 20250-9410 or call 866/632-9992 (voice).
 Individuals who are hearing impaired or have speech disabilities may contact USDA through the Federal Relay Service at 800/877-8339; or 800/845-6136 (Spanish).
 Students, parents and/or guardians having inquiries concerning KIPP DC compliance with Section 504, ADA, Title VI, Title IX, the Age Act, and/or D.C.
-Human Rights Act as they apply to students, employees or third parties or who wish to file a complaint regarding such compliance should contact: Katie Cole, General Counsel who has been designated by KIPP DC to coordinate its efforts to comply with the regulations implementing Section 504, ADA, Title VI, Title IX, the Age Act, and the D.C.
+Human Rights Act as they apply to students, employees or third parties or who wish to file a complaint regarding such compliance should contact: Sarah Jane Foreman, General Counsel who has been designated by KIPP DC to coordinate its efforts to comply with the regulations implementing Section 504, ADA, Title VI, Title IX, the Age Act, and the D.C.
 Human Rights Act.

 Health Schools Act – Lead Testing Results